meta-x/meta-xample/README.md

 Before running, you'll need to set [environ](https://github.com/weavejester/environ)-compatible variables for `:mongo-uri` and `:cookiestore-key`.
 This means creating a `.lein-env` with a map with the two keywords or setting the environment variables `MONGO_URI` and `COOKIESTORE_KEY`.

-`lein cljsbuild auto` to build the frontend clojurescript code.
+Run `lein cljsbuild auto` to build the frontend clojurescript code.

-`lein ring server` to run the backend.
+Run `lein ring server` to start the backend.